Aug 26 2020 8:15AM

 Aug 26 2020 1:15PM

-SPECIAL FEATURE - Jim Pavia Interviews Vern Hayden
+SPECIAL FEATURE - CNBC’s Jim Pavia and our own Vern Hayden for a very special event

-Special guest CNBC Money Editor, Jim Pavia, will host a fireside chat with Vern Hayden, discussing Vern’s perspective on the financial planning industry over the past 50 years.
+Special guest CNBC Money Editor, Jim Pavia, will host a fireside chat with Vern Hayden, discussing Vern’s perspective on the financial planning industry over the past 50 years – their stories are sure to entertain & inspire!.
+Join us for this inaugural award event as we celebrate Vern’s 50 plus years of dedication to our industry.

 Aug 26 2020 1:45PM